 - treat congestive heart failure

-- reduce risk of repeat events in patients who have already suffered a heart attack or heart failure
+- reduce the risk of repeat events in patients who have already suffered a heart attack or heart failure

 Valsartan belongs to a class of drugs known as “angiotensin receptor blockers (ARBs)” that block the action of the angiotensin converting enzyme (ACE) in the body.
 This enzyme typically attaches to receptors found in blood vessels, causing them to narrow or constrict.
 This leads to an increase in blood pressure.

 Typically, ACE works to help increase blood pressure when needed, such as when you’re exercising or experiencing a stressful moment.
 But in people with high blood pressure, the goal is to bring that blood pressure level down.
 ARBs do just that by blocking the receptors in the blood vessels, thereby preventing them from narrowing or constricting.
-The result is a more dilated blood vessels, and a lower blood pressure level.
+The result is more dilated blood vessels and a lower blood pressure level.